Vacuum Bell Before and After Photos

 Vacuum Bell therapy photos

-This patient is a 27 year old male who used the Vacuum Bell for a total of 12 months.
-The initial depth is unmeasured but looks mild to moderate. the after depth appears to be 0cm, or completely flat.
-The flaring of the lower ribs in the before example also looks to be fully corrected after the treatment.
+This patient is a 27-year-old male who used the Vacuum Bell for 12 months.
+The initial depth is unmeasured but looks mild to moderate.
+The after depth appears to be 0cm, or completely flat.
+The flaring of the lower ribs in the previous example also appears fully corrected after treatment.

 vacuum bell therapy before and after

-The above photos show a 9 year old male patient from a study on the effectiveness of Vacuum Bell Therapy by Dr. Frank-Martin Haecker.
-This patient had moderate to severe pectus excavatum before treatment at a depth of 2.8cm.
-The bottom picture taken 36 months of treatment shows what seems to be a perfect correction, or close to 0cm depth.
+The above photos show a 9-year old-male patient from a study on the effectiveness of Vacuum Bell Therapy by Dr Frank-Martin Haecker.
+This patient had moderate to severe Pectus Excavatum before treatment, at a depth of 2.8cm.
+The bottom picture, taken after 36 months of treatment, shows what appears to be a perfect correction, with a depth close to 0cm.

 Vacuum Bell Treatment has been proven to be an effective tool for the non-surgical correction of Pectus Excavatum.
-Major studies done on the effectiveness of the Vacuum Bell since 2005 have recorded excellent outcomes with even moderate to severe cases of Pectus Excavatum.
-Vacuum Bell Therapy is a useful tool for conservative treatment of Pectus Excavatum in children, and other patients groups who are not suitable, or refuse treatment by surgical methods such as MIRPE (Nuss Procedure).
+Major studies on the effectiveness of the Vacuum Bell since 2005 have reported excellent outcomes, even in moderate to severe cases of Pectus Excavatum.
+Vacuum Bell Therapy is a useful tool for conservative treatment of Pectus Excavatum in children, and other patient groups who are not suitable, or refuse treatment by surgical methods such as MIRPE (Nuss Procedure).